 |

-of town along Meander Creek where it joined the other attractions
+south of Niles along Meander Creek where it joined the other attractions

 such as a dance hall and boating area.
 PO1.1061 |